Standing Orders (updated Council July 2017)

-Three lay members of Council, who shall not be the Chair of Council or members of the Finance and General Purposes Committee, appointed annually by Council, one of whom shall be appointed as Chair.
+Four lay members of Council, who shall not be the Chair of Council or members of the Finance and General Purposes Committee, appointed annually by Council, one of whom shall be appointed as Chair.

 Two members shall constitute a quorum.

 Register of Interests

 All members of the Committee, the Head of University Assurance and the Secretary of the Committee shall complete entries for the register of interests maintained by Council.

 The Secretary of the Committee shall be the University Secretary.

 Terms of Reference

 - to review the University Assurance Service Risk Assessment Strategy and Audit programme (which shall be closely aligned to the University's identified risk management priorities)